upperlinecode/CS-and-the-City-Curriculum/html/wireframing-flexbox.md

 3. Make the middle row a column, and center the contents within the column.
 4. Make all three rows into columns at least 400px tall, and have their contents flex to take up all the space inside.
 5. STRETCH: Display all three columns next to each other (kind of like Pinterest).

+## Close

+Remember to gather student feedback on this lesson.
+In addition to the standard close, consider priming students for feedback with the following questions.

+#### Questions for Students
+* When it comes to layout, what do you still want to be able to do that we haven't been able to do yet?
+* Why does horizontal layout matter for websites?
+When will you need Flexbox?
+* Is creating a Flexbox layout more taxing on the HTML side of things, or on the CSS side of things?
+* Which layout scheme do you prefer - Grid or Flexbox?
+What are advantages and disadvantages of each of these two layout methods?